digitalascetic/iron-router-i18n/README.md

 ### Basic configuration

-Basic configuration for the moment requires that at least `getLanguage`/`setLanguage` methods be defined on Router i18n configuration.
-This two methods are thought as the "bridge" between the i18n system and iron-router-i18n.
+Basic configuration for the moment requires that at least `getLanguage`/`setLanguage` methods be defined on Router i18n configuration options.
+This two methods are thought as the "bridge" between the i18n system (not provided by iron-router-i18n) and iron-router-i18n itself.

 Here below a very basic example using TAPi18n (all iron-router-i18n configuration options are within the i18n option namespace):